'Glimmer'

 -

-We are also keen to collaborate with specialist social, emotional and mental health (SEMH) settings, and with children and young people in vulnerable groups, such as those with care experiences or those who have been excluded (or are at-risk of exclusion) from mainstream settings.
+Accordingly, we are particularly keen to welcome opportunities to support parents and their babies ♥ We are also keen to collaborate with specialist social, emotional and mental health (SEMH) settings, and to work with children and young people in vulnerable groups, including those with care experiences and those who have been excluded (or are at-risk of exclusion) from mainstream settings.

 Current GPS Services